- Scrolling to About the Community Grants Program

 Why doesn’t the City of Stirling’s Public Liability Insurance cover our project?

-As an example, if an unincorporated group needs to rent a property or arrange insurance, an individual member would need to sign under their name, placing them at personal financial risk.
+For example, if an unincorporated group needs to rent a venue or arrange insurance, an individual member would normally need to sign under their own name, which can place them at personal financial risk.
+Once incorporated the group can enter agreements under the organisation’s name instead, sharing and reducing the risk for everyone involved.

-Your community group may not want to become incorporated, particularly if you only ever handle small amounts of money, and have no need to enter into legal agreements.
-However, many grants are unavailable to unincorporated groups, and this is why auspicing is suggested in these situations.
+Your community group may decide not to incorporate, particularly if you only handle small amounts of money and rarely need to enter into legal agreements.

-For more information on incorporation, please refer to The Funding Centre website.
+For more information on becoming incorporated, please visit The Funding Centre website

 What is auspicing?